 Fully exploring vitamin E’s effects on the brain will require further research.

-Eating whole grains is another way to benefit from the effects of vitamin E, with these grains being a good source of the vitamin.
+Eating whole grains is another way to benefit from the effects of vitamin E, with these grains being a

 Whole-grain foods include: